-The key to make a great looking sideboard arrangement, or any arrangement for that matter, I think, is balance.
+The key to make a great looking sideboard arrangement, or any arrangement for that matter, I think, is to find balance in arranging.
 There are tons of other rules of arranging to be observed… and broken, but balance is really key.

 Let’s run through the steps to make an arrangement on this sideboard and see just what balance does to make it look visually appealing:

 Here is the built-in sideboard, original to our newly renovated 100 year old house.

 First thing I start with, is the big center piece, which in this case is this large birdcage.
 This birdcage is quite large.
 I love that even though it is big, with the open wire walls, it allows the mirror mounted behind it to bounce light around.
 However, just because it is the biggest piece of the composition, it’s not necessarily the focal point… keep reading…

 I have used these faux amaryllis flowering bulbs from Target in so many arrangements.
 They have so much going for them… fresh white, natural texture, and height.

 See how there are 2 amaryllis on the left and only 1 on the right?
 That weighs the left a little more, pulling your eye there to start, and the way they’re arranged on the left, from the front to the back, your eye reads it from the far left front to the back left corner of the birdcage and then off to the front right.

 But I’m not happy with just the plain painted top of the sideboard in this layout, so after I went to search for something interesting, I decided on this:

 It is actually a piece of landscape burlap, with a very open, textural weave. (here you can see how I used some of this burlap for a tablescape in our former house)